wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/OS/OS-OpenSource-List.md

 - [Kerla #Project#](https://github.com/nuta/kerla): A new operating system kernel with Linux binary compatibility written in Rust.

+- [2022-HelenOS #Project#](https://github.com/HelenOS/helenos): HelenOS is a portable microkernel-based multiserver operating system designed and implemented from scratch.
+It decomposes key operating system functionality such as file systems, networking, device drivers and graphical user interface into a collection of fine-grained user space components that interact with each other via message passing.
+A failure or crash of one component does not directly harm others.
+HelenOS is therefore flexible, modular, extensible, fault tolerant and easy to understand.

 # File System

 ## Sync